KDE/documentation-develop-kde-org/content/docs/getting-started/add-project/release/index.md

 )
 ```

-This is all that is required for binary applications.
+This is all that is required for *binary* applications.

-If you are releasing a library, edit the `CMakeLists.txt` file where the main library target is created with the following:
+If you are releasing a *library*, edit the `CMakeLists.txt` file where the main library target is created with the following:

 ```cmake
 set_target_properties(kgraphviewerlib